AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlProblem.rst

-As a general rule of thumb, any constraint or objective that can be applied to the individual phases to represent your goal, should be, and not using the :code:`OptimalControlProblem` API that we are about to cover in the next section.
+As a general rule of thumb, any constraint or objective that can be applied to the individual phases to represent your goal, should be, and not with the :code:`OptimalControlProblem` API that we are about to cover in the next section.
 For example, if our intent was to minimize the total time elapsed time of all of our phases, applying :code:`addDeltaTimeObjective` to every phase should be preferred to an equivalent formulation using
 Link Objectives.